Mephastophilis/wine-quality-machine-learning-example/README.md

 ![alt text](https://raw.githubusercontent.com/Mephastophilis/wine-quality-machine-learning-example/master/white_wine_plot.png)

 The code also performs regularized linear regression and uses SVM to fit the data.
-Future work will compare these different machines learning techniques in order to pick the optimal one for this data set.
-Testing with neural networks will also be added.
+It also explores using a multi-layer percepton neural network for classifying the wine to the scores of 1 to 10.
+It tries various hidden layer sizes and finds which of those produces a classifier with the highest F-1 score.

 This dataset is public available for research.
 The details are described in [Cortez et al., 2009].
   Please include this citation if you plan to use this database: